aaron-grau/curic/react/projects/synthesizer/README.md

 We're almost there.
 You might have noticed that `action.key` evaluates to the keyboard key pressed or released while our state's `notes` store an array of note names.
-So we must map our `key`s to a note names using our constant `NOTES` and an array of valid keyboard keys.
+So we must map our `key`s to a note names using our constant `NOTES_NAMES` and an array of valid keyboard keys.

 + Define an array called `validKeys` which stores the strings of all of your